 One of the greatest drinking herbs!

-It contains unique type of caffeine that works as a brain stimulant, yet does not cause side effects as regular caffeine: jitters or anxiety for example.
+It contains a unique type of caffeine that works as a brain stimulant, yet does not cause side effects as regular caffeine: jitters or anxiety for example.

 Traditionally drunk from Calabash Gourd through Bombilla - metal straw/strainer.

 You can steep it just like any other tea in the infuser or french press.
 Water 210 degrees, for 4 min.

 Flavored blends are also available in our store and on this website.

 Small Batch Blended and Packed in Canada.
 HACCP Certified.

 Growing Altitudes: 1500 - 3000 feet above sea level

 Cup Characteristics: Full-bodied and smooth.
 The roasted character imparts a coffee-like toast flavor.
 Rich in mateine,

 Antioxidant Level: Very High